videomi/shotcut_web/FAQ.md

 * * *

+## What can I do if Export is failing or getting stuck?

+If a job appears to be stuck or hung (please allow ample time for percentage to change), right-click the job in the Jobs panel and choose **Stop**.
+Try export again with **Export > Video > Parallel processing** disabled (unchecked).
+If there is still a problem see what percentage it reaches before failing or hanging.
+Then, apply the percentage to your project duration to find the rough time of where it seems to be having trouble.
+Is there something complicated or different there?
+You can temporarily remove some things in this area and try again to see if export goes further.

+* * *

 ## How do I add text?
 Is there a titler?

 You must apply a filter to your clip or track.
 There are 3 suitable